Danilosauro/Danilosauro/README.md

 ## 🖖🏽 Vulcan salute

-## Hello World, I'm **Danilo Dias**, a brazilian developer and biologist, working with biotechnology and Data Science.
+## Hello World, I'm **Danilo Dias**, a brazilian biologist, working as Data Analyst in the biotechnological field.
 I'm currently studying Data Science and Analytics at USP-ESALQ, and I'm also a Full-Stack Developer.
 You can reach me in my [Linkedin](https://www.linkedin.com/in/danilo-dias-biodev "My profile")

  ## Favourite languages: